restfb/restfb.github.io/_includes/documentation/publishing-photo.md

      Parameter.with("default_locale","en_US"));
 {% endhighlight %}

-The caption file must contain the locale it represents and have to be in the srt format.
-In the example above we set a caption for the `en_US` locale and define this as default locale.
+The caption file must contain the locale it represents and must be in srt format.
+In the example above, we set a caption for the `en_US` locale and define this as the default locale.